 AWS has three different pricing models; ‘Pay as you Go’, ‘Save when you reserve’ and ‘Pay less using more’.
 To get prices for all these you need to contact Sales directly.

-The Google Cloud is Google's cloud service platform from which you can set up all your PaaS needs.
+Google Cloud is the company's cloud service platform from which you can set up all your PaaS needs.
 With this highly intuitive engine, Google Cloud handles the management of resources for you.